South Valley Tour: Tipon, Piquillacta, Andahuaylillas

 We will pick you up from your hotel at 9:00am or 1:00pm, and drive in our private van towards Andahuaylillas where we visit the Saint Peter church of Andahuaylillas, often referred to as the Sistine Chapel of America.
 It was built by the the Jesuits at the end of the 16th century and the princes of the 17th century.
 Its architectural structure is typical for village churches.
 Its walls are wide like all the colonial buildings, made of sun-dried bricks of adobe, the facade is decorated with magnificent murals, and two large stone columns at the main entrance.

 Although it appears relatively modest, the decoration of its interior is unique and impressive.
 We will see wall paintings attributed to Luis de Riaño (17th century).
 After we visit the church, we continue our journey towards the Pre-Inca archaeological site of Piquillacta, where we explore the huge urban planning of the pre-Inca Wari culture surrounded by mountains and lakes.

-Afterwards, we head to the interesting archaeological site of Tipon, where we will see the best of Inca hydraulic water work system.
-Finally, we head back to the village of Tipon, which is known, for its baked guinea pig dish, a typical dish of the region of Cusco.
+Afterwards, we head to the interesting archeological site of Tipon, where we will see the best of Inca hydraulic water work system.
+Finally, we head back to the village of Tipon, which is known, for its baked guinea pig, a traditional dish of the region of Cusco.
 We stop to taste it and then we are on our way back to your hotel in Cusco, arriving around 1:00pm for the morning tour or 5:00pm for the afternoon.

 WHAT IS INCLUDED